jimmykarily/open-ocr-reader/README.md

 *This project started as part of openSUSE HackWeek 21: https://hackweek.opensuse.org/21/projects/open-source-book-reader-for-visually-impaired*

+**This is currently work in progress.
+It already produces some promising results but it's far from fulfilling its promise**

 Planning board: https://github.com/jimmykarily/open-ocr-reader/projects/1

 Reading a book is delight most of us can enjoy without thinking too much about it.
 It's not the same for blind or visually impaired people.